tommy7808/PhoneDojo/README.md

 # PhoneDojo

 This is an application that allows users to upload phones and review them.
 It uses **express** as a server and **mongo** as a database I made this app to showcase my node skills.
-You can run the app live [here](https://cryptic-depths-42340.herokuapp.com/).

 ## Install
 ```